Lost season 4: Ratings

 Throughout the fourth season, Lost continued to slip in the ratings.
 The season premiered with 16 million American viewers, giving Lost its highest ratings in 17 episodes; however, the size of the audience steadily decreased throughout the season.
 The eighth episode, which served as the mid-season finale as a result of the writers' strike, brought in 11 million, setting a new series low.
 The next episode and midseason premiere climbed slightly to 12 million, but the episode after that set the current record for lowest-rated episode in the United States with 11 million people watching.
 The finale was seen by 12 million, reaching the most viewers since the midseason premiere and making it Losts lowest-rated finale yet.
 Despite the decline in viewers, Lost consistently ranked within the top 20 programs of the week with one exception.
 The finale topped the chart, due to its broadcast being over a week after the official end of the television season.
 Entertainment president Stephen McPherson commented that while he would "love to see the show grow … the reality is that the numbers are pretty good."

-Episodes

-The number in the "No. overall" column refers to the episode's number within the overall series, whereas the number in the "No. in season" column refers to the episode's number within this particular season.
-"Featured character(s)" refers to the character(s) who is centered on in the episode's flashbacks or flashforwards.
-"U.S. viewers (million)" refers to the number of Americans in millions who watched the episode as it was aired.
-A clip-show recapping the first three seasons titled "Lost: Past, Present & Future" preceded the season premiere episode.